-The Vanished Building of Negib Berouti in Jaffa
+Negib Berouti’s Vanished Building in Jaffa

 I often spend time comparing present-day aerial views of Jaffa from Google Earth with surveys of the city conducted before 1948.
 I have long known that many Palestinian homes, and even entire neighborhoods such as Manshiyeh, were demolished after 1948, largely to erase the city’s vibrant Palestinian culture and history.
-One intriguing contrast I noticed lies at a specific spot beside Emile Berouti’s house, just across the street from Al-Kamal Pharmacy.
-I’ve been particularly drawn to this corner, knowing that before the Nakba, most members of the Berouti family lived close to one another in the Ajami and Jabal Araktingi neighborhoods.
+One intriguing difference I noticed lies at a specific spot beside Emile Berouti’s house, just across the street from Al-Kamal Pharmacy.
+I’ve been particularly interested in this corner, knowing that before the Nakba, most members of the Berouti family lived close to one another in the Ajami and Jabal Araktingi neighborhoods.

 The image below offers a visual comparison of the spot mentioned above.
 On the left is a recent satellite image from Google Earth, while on the right is a view of the same section, from a 1944 survey of Jaffa.
 Emile Berouti’s house, which still stands today, is circled in red on both sides.
 Interestingly, the structure circled in green, visible in the 1944 survey, no longer exists today.